alexandrnikitin/blog/_drafts/access-null-pointer-without-exception.md

 ### Conviction

 Where can you apply it?
-In big codebases, of course, and .NET Core CLR fits really good.
+In big codebases, of course, and .NET Core CLR fits really well.
 Why?
-To make them even more complicated!
-TODO!
+To make it even more complicated! :japanese_ogre:
-Let's take a look at the Garbage Collector code in [gc.cpp][gc.cpp] which is more than 36K lines of code.
-Scroll down to the line number 34464 where you will find the following code:
+Let's take a look at the Garbage Collector code in [gc.cpp][gc.cpp] which is more than 36K lines of code, 36K LOC of the pure quintessence of computer science!
+Scroll down to the line number 34463, where you will find the following code:

 ```cpp
 ...